Localization

 - No localization object needed when using templates

-Validation & error messages: Localized using hooks
+Validation and error messages: localized using hooks

 Email & SMS Localization